code413/wordpress-deployer/README.md

     php artisan migrate

 ## Usage
+1. Create a profile with all the credentials.
+2. Go to profiles and create replacements.
+3. Fillup the file path and file pattern if replacement type is file.
+4. Create version
+5. Deploy your new version.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.